 Riptide publishes anthologies of new short fiction by both established and emerging writers.
 We are committed to providing a forum for high quality, innovative fiction, expanding the readership of the short story genre and enhancing its standing.
 We invite work by prominent authors who believe in the continuing importance of the short story, but we aim to include new voices in every issue.

 Dr. JANE FEAVER worked for Faber and Faber as assistant poetry editor before moving to Devon.
 Her first novel According to Ruth was published by Harvill Secker in 2007.
 Her story collection Love Me Tender’(2009) was short-listed for the Edgehill prize in 2010.
 An Inventory of Heaven was published by Constable in June 2012.
 Jane is a lecturer in creative writing at the Universty of Exeter and a regular tutor with the Arvon Foundation.

-Professor PHILIP HENSHER is a novelist, critic and columnist for the Independent.
+Professor PHILIP HENSHER is a novelist, critic and columnist.
 His novels, The Fit, and, The Mulberry Empire, are available from Harper Perennial.
-The Northern Clemency, published by Fourth Estate, was short-listed for the Man Booker prize in 2008, voted the best book of 2008 by Amazon.com and short-listed for the Commonwealth Prize.
+The Northern Clemency, published by Fourth Estate, was short-listed for the Man Booker prize in 2008, and for the Commonwealth Prize.
 King of the Badgers came out in March 2011 to great acclaim.
 Scenes from Early Life, published in 2012, won the Ondaatje Prize 2013.
 His novel, The Emperor Waltz, described as ‘his most ambitious and daring novel yet’ was published by Harper Collins in June 2014.
-He lectures in creative writing.
+He lectures in creative writing at Bath Spa University.